45 BEST Things To Do In Banff In Winter

 Spot the Northern Lights

 Yes, it’s possible to see the Northern Lights in Banff!
 However, I wouldn’t plan a trip around seeing the northern lights on your trip to Alberta, but you might get lucky on your visit.
-In all the time we’ve been in the Rockies, I can count on one hand the number of times we’ve seen the aurora.
+In all the time we’ve been in the Rockies, I can count on one hand the number of times we’ve seen a good aurora show.

 What I’m trying to say is, don’t expect to see them, but feel extra special if they make an appearance.
 The northern lights are most commonly seen from September to April.
 December is often a fantastic time to view them since night skies are often clear, and days are short.
 See all our tips for viewing the northern lights in Banff!